 To keep things consistent you’ll want your blog’s name and your domain name to be the same.
-This will help to keep your site congruent.
+This helps keep your site congruent, and makes it easier for people who like what they read to remember and find you.
 That means you’ll have to choose a domain name that matches the premise of your blog from the very beginning.

-First, start out by deciding the main topics or “buckets of information” that you will write about.
-It’s sorta like starting a business and focusing on a product or niche.
+Start by deciding on a few main topics or “buckets of information” to write about.
 Unless you’re ready to be the Walmart or Amazon of blogging, you can’t possibly know or write about everything.
-Narrow down your focus to the most important topics.
-Focus on a small set of topics you’re really knowledgeable about or topics you are really interested in learning.
+Narrow down your focus to the most important topics within your niche—the ones you’re really knowledgeable about or interested in learning.